 “If we are to go forward, we must go back and rediscover those precious values - that all reality hinges on moral foundations, and that all reality has spiritual control.”

-In our previous essay, we noted the difference between objective and subjective.
-(Please go back and take a look for a more in-depth description.)
-Objective is, for example, the accurate measured temperature of something.
+In our previous essay, we noted in more detail the difference between objective and subjective.
+Objective is, for example, the accurate measured temperature of a room.
 Subjective is how we feel about the temperature: too warm, too cold, or just right.
-(Thank you, Goldilocks.)
 Subjective is opinion, objective is truth regardless of opinion.
 As with tall, how do we know what good and evil are?
-Is there an objective moral standard, and if so, from where did it originate?
-Our options are:
+Is there an objective moral standard outside of ourselves, and if so, from where did it originate?
+Do human beings possess certain moral standards (such as do not murder) that exist across time and cultures, principles recognized as always good or evil despite era or society?

 1. Individuals and society determine moral standards.

-2. Morality evolves over time, and thus societies become more moral over time.
+2. Morality evolves over time, and thus societies become increasingly moral over time.

-3. Certain moral standards are established by a Creator and are a part of the creation of human beings.
+3. Certain moral standards are established outside of ourselves (ostensibly by a Creator and are a part of the creation of human beings).

-Under option #1 above, societal morals are determined only by consensus or force.
-Thus, I convince others that my moral view is correct, and we establish laws codifying those morals.
-Or, you have the biggest weapon and are able to force your moral views on others.
+Under option #1 above, societal morals are determined by consensus or force.
+For instance, I convince others that my moral view is correct, and we establish laws codifying and enforcing those morals.
+Or, you have the biggest weapon and are able to impose your moral views on others.
 In either scenario, morality is based on and enforced by subjective choices, which can then be changed anytime by further consensus or force.

 Consider also the statement that abusing a child for fun is always morally wrong.
-The societal argument says that it is always wrong because it damages the child, likely for life, and is damaging to the abuser, thus making overall society worse.
+The human flourishing and societal arguments assert that it is always wrong because it damages the child, likely for life, and is damaging to the abuser, thus making overall society worse and impeding human flourishing.
 However, what if a pill could be developed to ensure that the child would have no memory or scars from the abuse, and that the abuser would also not be psychologically damaged.
+Because of this pill, no societal harm is done, and no human flourishing is ultimately impeded.
 Is it still morally wrong to abuse a child for fun?
 Of course, it is.
 We all know it is always (objectively) morally wrong and evil under any circumstances.
-Option #1 fails.
+Option #2 fails again.

-Option #2 above posits that morality is not objective but is instead always evolving, that evolution drives moral goodness.
+Option #2 above further asserts that morality is not objective but is instead always evolving, that evolution establishes and drives moral goodness.
 If that is true, then we can never actually know what is truly moral.
 What we think is moral now might be morally evil later as we “evolve.”
-Any evolution-based moral assertion could be easily countered by responding, "Who says?!
+Further, any evolution-based moral statement could be easily countered by responding, "Who says?!
 Isn't it just as likely that we are evolving away from your moral view and toward my moral view?"
 Plus, this option, while supposedly rejecting objective morality, still ultimately supports an objective moral standard toward which we are supposedly evolving.
-Option #2 also fails.
+Option #2 fails.

-Now, it is important to note that a person who does not believe in God can be a morally good and kind person.
+Finally, it is important to note that a person who does not believe in God can be a morally good and kind person.
 Conversely, someone professing religious moral values remains capable of committing morally bad acts.
 (They either do not really believe what they profess, or sin can still impact an honestly religious person.)
 However, these two truths have nothing to do with the issue of whether objective morality exists.
 Human beings, although knowing deep down that certain actions are always morally wrong, sometimes act otherwise and can even convince themselves that their evil actions are somehow justified.
 For example, people know intuitively that human sacrifice is wrong, and that the Holocaust was evil.
 Such events remain rare in overall human history and are clearly recognized through the ages as objectively evil even though some people chose to act that way.
-Human behavior involves an amount of human will.
-God’s existence does not ensure that all people will act perfectly moral; it only ensures that a standard of fundamental good and evil exists outside of personal opinion or societal assertion.
+Human behavior involves a measure of human will.
+God’s existence and moral perfection as the standard of goodness does not ensure that all people will act perfectly moral; it only ensures that we are aware of and value a standard of basic morality outside of personal opinion or societal assertion.

 Therefore, we can assert the following proposition: